Lapiz-js/testing/readme.md

 ### ToDo
 * benchmarking
-* If there's a bug in a form handler, it submits the form, confusing error
+* add a way to define a namespace level dependency

 It could look nicer.
 I would like to collect more data at some point, better traces, run-times.
 It would also be nice to be able to change the display settings, choosing what to show.